VBFa-lian/Sudoku/README.md

 ### Sudoku UI
 1. Download the whole repository.
 2. Open your Terminal.
-3. Go to the directory where you store the sudoku.py file.
+3. Go to the downloaded repository and go to the folder where the `sudoku.py` file locates.
 4. Run the `sudoku.py file` by the command `python sudoku.py`
 5. A window will show up with a solvable sudoku puzzle.
 6. Click on the empty cell in the sudoku puzzle and input a number to it by keyboard.